Visit the Polar Research Portal to read about current Swedish expeditions in Antarctica.

 The task of the Continental Shelf Project is to acquire the necessary data in order to document an extension of the continental shelf beyond 200 nautical miles in accordance with article 76 of the UN Convention of the Law of the Sea (UNCLOS).
-During the expedition bathymetric data will be acquired using Oden’s advanced multibeam echosounder, as well as collection of seismic and gravimetric data.
+During the expedition bathymetric data was acquired using Oden’s advanced multibeam echosounder, as well as collection of seismic and gravimetric data.

-Researchers from Stockholm University will collect water samples to analyse and measure nitrogen fixation in hypersaline brine, seawater, and melting ponds on ice and snow.
+Researchers from Stockholm University collected water samples to analyse and measure nitrogen fixation in hypersaline brine, seawater, and melting ponds on ice and snow.
 Marine diazotrophs (nitrogen-fixing bacteria and cyanobacteria) are of documented significance in global nitrogen cycling.
 However, their significance in polar regions are largely unknown, despite the fact that nitrogen fixation is a major source of nitrogen input in polar terrestrial and freshwater systems.

 Department of Ecology, Environment and Plant Sciences, Stockholm University

 The role of zooplankton in Arctic food webs